MAGPIE'S MUMBLINGS

 A little more progress & some announcements (thinly disguised as mumblings!)

-I spent much of the weekend working on the final edit of Kathy Shaw's upcoming book "Crazy Quilting Volume 2 - Ribbon Embellishments" - she is taking pre-orders HERE - and I can highly recommend it!
+I spent much of the weekend working on the final edit of Kathy Shaw's upcoming book "Crazy Quilting Volume 2 - Ribbon Embellishments" and I can highly recommend it!
 It's another in her series of really great crazy quilt books and I'm happy to say that, because I'm her proofreader, I get to read them first!!
 Lucky me!

 Now, on to what else I did over the weekend...